SoftUni/Programming-Basics-Book-Python-EN/chapter-02-simple-calculations.md

 ### Problem: * Currency Converter

-Write a program for **conversion of money from one currency into another**.
+Write a program for **conversion of money from one currency to another**.
 It has to support the following currencies: **BGN, USD, EUR, GBP**.
 Use the following fixed currency rates:

 |  Exchange Rate   |   USD   |   EUR   |   GBP   |
 |:----------------:|:-------:|:-------:|:-------:|